DevExpress/testcafe/docs/articles/documentation/reference/test-api/test/requesthooks.md

 The [t.attachRequestHooks](../testcontroller/attachrequesthooks.md) method allows you to attach request hooks throughout test execution.

-To remove attached request hooks, use the [t.removeRequestHooks](../testcontroller/removerequesthooks.md) method.
+Use the [t.removeRequestHooks](../testcontroller/removerequesthooks.md) method to remove attached request hooks.